Dominic LeBlanc: Minister of Finance and Intergovernmental Affairs

+The Hill Times named him to its list of the 50 most influential people in Canadian foreign policy in both 2025 and 2026.
+In their 2025 listing, a former senior government official credited him as central to "every ounce of progress" Canada made with the United States, and he is called a "savvy operator" able to put people at ease while still delivering tough news.
+In 2026, he is described as being at the centre of every Canada-U.S. discussion, including matters beyond trade such as security, and is described as "the guy who can make a good relationship out of a tough start."

+Along with Marc-André Blanchard and Janice Charette, LeBlanc was part of the Canadian negotiating team in the August 2026 collapsed trade talks between the US and Canada.

+One Canadian Economy

-During the post-election spring sitting of Parliament, LeBlanc was the lead minister on Bill C-5, the One Canadian Economy Act, which received Royal assent on June 26.
+Carney also tasked LeBlanc with building "One Canadian Economy" by removing barriers to interprovincial trade, and identifying and expediting nation-building projects.
+During the post-election sitting of Parliament, LeBlanc was the lead minister on Bill C-5, the One Canadian Economy Act, which received Royal assent on June 26.
 Part two of the Act enacts the Building Canada Act, which institutes a process by which the federal Cabinet can designate certain projects as being in the national interest.
 Designation provides upfront approval for the project and expedites regulatory reviews so that the project benefits from a final regulatory decision within two years.
 The Act fulfilled a key pledge from the Liberal campaign, which centered around the need for Canada to become less reliant on the United States.
 The Liberals committed to building trade-enabling and energy infrastructure that would allow Canada to diversify its trade relationships away from the United States and bolster its internal market.

 On September 16, 2025, LeBlanc added the role of Minister of Internal Trade to his portfolio following the resignation of Chrystia Freeland from cabinet.

+Recognition

+LeBlanc was awarded an Honorary Doctor of Laws by Mount Allison University, located in his riding, in 2021, and by the Université de Moncton in 2026.

+In November 2025, LeBlanc was voted Parliamentarian of the Year by his fellow MPs in a survey conducted by iPolitics.